Standardized education is not the bogeyman it is often made out to be.

 Since you don’t feel like killing yourself and you want to avoid brain damage, taking along a tank of compressed air seems like a good idea.

-The next question is, how much oxygen should you put in the tank that Amazon delivered the next day?
+The next question is, Amazon delivers it, how much oxygen should you put in the tank?

 If the tank is all oxygen then you should be able to stay down for the longest possible time, right?